-North Kerry is best known for its writers and characters.
-But now they face competition from other creatures.
-A goldfish that refuses to die and a dog that won't stop singing.
+Kerry known for its writers and characters now boasts a goldfish that refuses to die and a dog that will not stop singing.

 In Listowel, Goldie the fish aged 19, has experienced both resurrection and reincarnation.
 Goldie came as part of a package when a local photographer bought a house in Listowel in 1995.
 The previous owner of the house Ann O'Rahilly tells reporter Tom McGuire about Goldie, which was the last goldfish left in her father's pet shop after it closed down.
 O'Rahilly jokingly claims that the goldfish is her reincarnated father.
 It was her will that the goldfish would remain in the family home.
 The new owner Brendan Andy describes how the goldfish came back to life.